CDC ranks Thanksgiving activities by COVID-19 risk: No gatherings with out of town relatives or Black Friday shopping

 RICHMOND, Va.
-(WRIC) — When many people envision thanksgiving they think of large family dinners with extended family followed by Black Friday shopping sprees.
+(WRIC) – When many people envision Thanksgiving they think of large family dinners followed by Black Friday shopping sprees.

-However, with the coronavirus pandemic still at large, the Center for Disease Control is recommending people alter their Thanksgiving celebrations this year with safety in mind.
+However, with the coronavirus pandemic still at large, the Centers for Disease Control and Prevention is recommending people alter their celebrations this year with safety in mind.
 This includes smaller gatherings and not traveling for the holiday.

 “Thanksgiving is a time when many families travel long distances to celebrate together,” the CDC said on its website.
 “Travel increases the chance of getting and spreading the virus that causes COVID-19.
 Staying home is the best way to protect yourself and others.
 If you must travel, be informed of the risks involved.”

-The CDC has ranked actives into three categories– lower risk, moderate risk, and higher risk.
-For example, with lower risk activities you have a decreased risk of catching COVID-19, and with higher risk activates you have a serious chance of catching the virus.
+The CDC has ranked actives into three categories – lower risk, moderate risk, and higher risk.

 Here’s how the CDC ranks each Thanksgiving tradition: